sajjanstha/wp-boilerplate/README.md

 ## Add Plugin as composer dependency
 The WordPress Packagist(https://wpackagist.org) site helps us out here by mirroring the WordPress plugin and theme directories as a Composer repository.
 We can specify which plugins and themes we want to install in our composer.json file.
-Suppose you want to install 'Show Current Template' plugin then run this command inside your docker container `compose require wpackagist-plugin/show-current-template`
+Suppose you want to install 'Show Current Template' plugin then run this command inside your docker container `composer require wpackagist-plugin/show-current-template`

 ## Caveat
 Your WordPress admin will now always have "/wp" in the URL.
 To remove it from the front site make sure the following options are set